-Evaluation of claim Evidence for validity Threats to validity How appropriate are the intended interpretations and uses of test scores?
-Interpretation 1.
-Scores/grades provide a measure of relevant learning/achievement Interpretation 2.
-Scores/grades provide an indication of likely future success The interpretive argument is clear, coherent and plausible, and the validity argument is backed up by the supportive nature of much of the validity evidence collected.
-Thus, both proposed interpretations of scores/grades, and by connection their associated uses, are likely to be highly appropriate based on the available evidence.
-The evidence suggests some minor threats to validity in certain areas which should be addressed in order to be further enhance the validity of the proposed interpretations and uses of assessment outcomes.
+Evaluation of claim Evidence for validity Threats to validity How appropriate The interpretive argument is The evidence are the intended clear, coherent and plausible, suggests some interpretations and and the validity argument is minor threats uses of test scores? backed up by the supportive to validity in certain Interpretation 1. nature of much of the validity areas which should Scores/grades provide evidence collected.
+Thus, both be addressed in a measure of relevant proposed interpretations order to be further learning/achievement of scores/grades, and by enhance the validity Interpretation 2. connection their associated of the proposed Scores/grades provide uses, are likely to be highly interpretations and an indication of likely appropriate based on the uses of assessment future success available evidence. outcomes.